-To take this course you should have an actionable idea or concept that you think is worthy of exploration and more specifically a business plan.
+To take this course you should have a previously well-defined business plan that is worthy of development and potential launch in the next six to twelve months.
 While assembling a team is not necessary to take this course, students may, at their choosing, work as a unit to construct a business plan.
-If a team based business plan, it is preferable that the size of the group is 2 students.
+If a team based business plan, it is preferable that the size of the group is 2-3 students.
 In the case of a joint project, there will be consistent monitoring and weighted effort assignments to prevent freeloading and the like.